yontn1/SearchEngine/README.md

 # Project: Search Engine
-Please see pdf file for full report.
+Please see "GP18 Project Description.pdf" file for full report.

 This repository contains the source code for implementation of the Search Engine project in the Introductory Programming course.